Native Americans and women's suffrage in the United States: Influences on women's suffrage movement

 Early feminist movements in the United States were influenced by Native women, especially Iroquois women.
 In 1848, Lucretia Mott and her husband visited the Seneca people where she was able to see women living in a more equal society than in her own.
 When Mott visited friends in New York to plan the Seneca Falls Convention, she shared the stories about the Seneca's more equal treatment of women and their participatory role in tribal government.
 Iroquois women headed the family structures and both nominated and monitored the work of leaders in their communities.
 Mott also saw women in these communities work towards greater independence in their own lives.

 Matilda Joslyn Gage was also influenced by the structure of society in the Iroquois.
 Gage believed that Native societies lived in a way that was a model for creating a lasting peace in the world.
 She wrote articles in the New York Evening Post praising Native cultures like the Iroquois for the contributions of women to their society and their ability to make important decisions for the community.
 Lydia Maria Child also saw the social structure of Native Americans as "an alternative to patriarchy," and Elizabeth Cady Stanton referenced the culture of the Iroquois as being "matriarchal."

 Bear-clan mother of the Mohawk Nation, Louise McDonald Herne, stated that it was Native women who "showed white women what freedom and liberty really looked like."
 Alice Fletcher shared stories about the equal rights of women in Native American cultures at the International Council of Women in 1888.
 At the National Council of Women in 1891, Stanton again brought up the authority women held in Iroquois culture.

 Chair of the Oregon Equal Suffrage Association (OESA), Eva Marie Dye, worked to get Sacagawea (Lemhi Shoshone) recognized as a national hero.
 Dye's work at creating a statue in Sacagawea's honor was central to much of the suffrage work in Oregon.
 The National American Women Suffrage Association (NAWSA) held its national convention at the unveiling of the statue in Portland in 1905.

-In August of 1909 suffragist Sophia Loebinger brought three Iroquois people to her speech at Palisades Amusement Park.
+In August 1909 suffragist Sophia Loebinger brought three Iroquois people to her speech at Palisades Amusement Park.
 She said, "I am reminded that many years ago the Iroquois tribes were ruled by women.
 They had their council of matrons and that is why their early government was so powerful."

 It was advertised that "Dawn Mist" and friends would march with suffragists in the Woman Suffrage Procession, on March 3, 1913, but Dawn Mist was not a real person.
 Instead, the Great Northern Railway had hired Native American women to perform as Dawn Mist, who acted as a publicity stunt for the Railroad company.